ewolff/microservice-istio/HOW-TO-RUN.md

   directory that contains the Helm Chart.

-* The file `spring-boot-microservice/values.yaml` contains the other values like `name` that can be changed for an installation.
+* The file `spring-boot-microservice/values.yaml` contains the other values that can be changed for an installation just like `name`.

 * `helm install --dry-run --set name=order
   ../spring-boot-microservice/`. `../spring-boot-microservice` does a dry run i.e. nothing is actually changed.
+Just the logs are shown.

 * You can also use the shell scritp `install-helm.sh` that contains all the necessary `helm`commands to run all three microservices: